 While you’re getting ready your kitchen crew can be finishing up the wedding feast and filling metal tubs with ice for cold beer and wine.
 And a couple of creative friends can make you a wild flower bouquet, corsages for the men and crowns for the kids.

-As it’s a family-oriented wedding, it makes sense to have your children, nieces or nephews involved in the ceremony.
+As it’s a family-oriented wedding, it makes sense to have kids involved in the ceremony.
 And as children’s clothes are cheaper than adult outfits, having flower-girls rather than grown-up bridesmaids is another way to keep costs down.

-The Ceremony: If you’re lucky enough to find a site like Llyn Gwynant that has a wedding license, you can legally marry in a beautiful barn with 150 people present to witness your vows, exchange of rings and signing of the register.
+The Green Escape isn’t licensed for weddings, so you’ll need to pop to the registry office before or after your wedding weekend.
 Then once it’s official you can celebrate together with Pimms and lemonade in the sunshine – cheaper than champagne and perfect for a summer festival vibe.

-Dinner: If you want to serve meat for your main meal, having a local person come and cook a hog roast is a good value way to feed a large crowd and also provides a bit of theatre and a talking point for people queuing up to be served.
+The Green Escape have both a BBQ and a pizza oven available for you to use – both are a good value way to feed a large crowd and also provides a bit of theatre and a talking point for people queuing up to be served.
 Combined with a self-service vegetarian buffet it offers a relaxed eating experience everyone can enjoy.

 If you’re not fussed about where people sit forget about a table plan.
 Just organise your top table and let people decide who they want to talk to.
 Not only does this feel appropriate for a festival wedding but will save you time and money designing and printing name places and table plans.

 Once speeches are over make sure you don’t forget to thank everyone who has helped to make your DIT (Do It Together) wedding happen.
-If you have budget it makes sense to hire extra staff at the venue to clear away and manage the bar for the evening.
-If not ask everyone to help to clear plates and move tables so the party can begin.
 Ensure your ‘help-yourself-bar’ is stocked with plenty of cold booze and tie bottle openers on strings to stop them wandering off.

-The good thing about a countryside venue is you can often get a late night license, so once you’ve danced with your nan and done the conga with the kids you can party hard into the night before stumbling back to your tent at sunrise.
+The good thing about a countryside venue is you can often get a late night license, so you can party hard into the night before stumbling back to your hut at sunrise.

-Wedding Dress £98: Wear a Crochet maxi slip dress from Free People.
+Wear an effortless maxi slip dress from Free People.
+Perfect for your festival-style surroundings.

-Rings £40: Opt for simple wooden rings to celebrate your love, the spirit of your festival wedding and to keep within your budget.
+Opt for simple wooden rings to celebrate your love, the spirit of your festival wedding and to keep within your budget.
 You can always celebrate your first year anniversary with an upgrade once you’ve had time to save up for the rings you really want.
-Grow With The Grain has an Etsy shop selling simple wooden rings from £20 each.
+Hartwood Co has an Etsy shop selling simple wooden rings from £25 each.

-Buffet £300: Budget £300 for a trip to the local supermarket to buy ingredients to feed 150.
+Budget £200 for a trip to the local supermarket to buy ingredients to feed 30.

-Tableware £40: Basic white paper plates, cups, napkins and wood forks will cost about £40 for 150 people.
+Basic white paper plates, cups, napkins and wood forks will cost about £20 for 30 people.
 For biodegradable options check out eco-friendly party suppliers Little Cherry.
 Ask everyone to collect jam jars to use for tea lights and wild flowers.

-Drink: A local supermarket should be able to supply sufficient booze for 150 people for under £500.
+A local supermarket should be able to supply sufficient booze for 30 people for under £200.
 But if your budget is tight it makes sense to include cash contributions towards beer and wine in your patchwork so you can buy it upfront.
 Then include a request for people to ‘bring a bottle’ of spirits in your patchwork as another gift option.

 COST TO YOUR GUESTS: £50-£100

-Staying in a tent, a relaxed dress code and a gift list that asks for help rather than physical presents means this wedding works out pretty cheap for your guests too.
-The only essential costs are travel and paying for food the day after the wedding.
+Festival vibes, a relaxed dress code and a gift list that asks for help rather than physical presents means this wedding works out pretty cheap for your guests too.
+The only essential cost is travel.

 See the rest of the wedding concepts in our £6k wedding series here.